your public records

 Florida law allows certain persons to request that an agency not publicly disclose specific identification and/or location information contained in any of its agency records.
 If you meet eligibility requirements as defined in law, your voter registration may be eligible for exemption.
 Law enforcement officers, firefighters, judges and judicial officers are eligible for protection, and many others are eligible.
 Use the form below to learn more and apply for an exemption with the Elections Office.

 Public Records Exemption Request Form

-Victims of sexual battery, aggravated child abuse, aggravated stalking, harassment, aggravated battery or domestic violence may be eligible for the Address Confidentiality Program through the Florida Attorney General's office.
-Contact the Attorney General at (850) 414-3990 for more information about this program detailed in Section 741.465, Florida Statutes.
+Victims of sexual battery, aggravated child abuse, aggravated stalking, harassment, aggravated battery or domestic violence may be eligible for the address confidentiality program through the Florida Attorney General's office.
+Eligible participants must register with our local State Attorney Office.
+Call (386) 313-4300 for the Bunnell office of the State Attorney, 7th Judicial Circuit.